-Change Data Capture (CDC) refers to the determination and tracking of changes made to the data in databases.
-CDC is utilized to extract and transport changes in online transactional processing (OLTP) data systems to downstream systems such as data warehouses, data lakes and/or stream processors.
+CDC is utilized to extract and transport changes in online transactional processing (OLTP) data systems to downstream systems such as an Event Log, data lakes, and/or stream processors.
+For example, our CDC architecture might resemble this diagram.

 Change Data Capture Vendor Examples

 In PostgreSQL, change data capture is possible in either transaction logs or triggers.
-In transaction logs, all the write transactions (i.e., INSERT, UPDATE, DELETE, DDL’s) are written to the Write Ahead Logs (WAL) before the transaction result is sent to the user or client .
-The WAL allows consumption of CDC events.
+In transaction logs, all the write transactions (i.e., INSERT, UPDATE, DELETE, DDL’s) are written to the Write-Ahead Logs (WAL) before the transaction result is sent to the user or client .
+The WAL allows the consumption of CDC events.

 Problems arise when long-running, taxing analytic queries are introduced on OLTP systems which affect overall application performance.
-By using CDC-based technologies, it allows users to capture database mutations such as inserts, updates, and deletions automatically to process in streaming applications and/or to store in destinations suited for analytic queries.
+By using CDC-based technologies, it allows users to capture database mutations such as inserts, updates, deletes as well as changes in structures such as DDL `alter table` changes automatically.
+This promotes flexibility to process in streaming applications and/or to store in destinations suited for analytic queries.

 CDC implementations contain the metadata necessary to understand the changes made.
 CDC technologies reduce cost and enable the improvement of data quality, accuracy, and provide a mechanism to create streaming architectures.
 CDC is a solution for continuous and accelerating growth in data volumes, reducing load time, resources and cost.